dovecot/documentation/source/admin_manual/importing_mailboxes.rst

    re-downloaded as new emails (duplicates).

 Also, there are 3 alternative ways of how mails can be imported into mailboxes:
- * Old recovered mails are imported on top of the newly received mails.
-The downside here is that mails may now be sorted in a weird order.
+ #.
+Old recovered mails are imported on top of the newly received mails.
+The
+    downside here is that mails may now be sorted in a weird order.
 If the IMAP client shows the mails in the saved order, the new received emails show up as oldest emails.
 Although this may not be an issue, since many IMAP clients sort the mails by either Date: header or the received timestamp (IMAP INTERNALDATE).
- * New mails are imported on top of the old recovered mails.
-This avoids the sorting problems, so it's likely the preferred method.
+ #.
+New mails are imported on top of the old recovered mails.
+This avoids the
+    sorting problems, so it's likely the preferred method.
 The downside here is that the IMAP/POP3 clients will have to re-download also the newly delivered emails, as well as the old ones.
 Another issue with this is that some IMAP clients might not show the old recovered mails without manually rebuilding local caches, because the mails become inserted to the beginning of the folders, which isn't allowed by the IMAP protocol.

-     * Another thing to keep mind mind here is that IMAP clients shouldn't see IMAP UIDs pointing to different emails before/after the merge.
+     * Another thing to keep mind here is that IMAP clients shouldn't see IMAP UIDs pointing to different emails before/after the merge.
 Otherwise their local cache could point to a different email, which could even cause the user to delete wrong messages.
 This shouldn't be an issue as